alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/SpinSpeedLevel-v1.md

-# org.alljoyn.SmartSpaces.Environment.TargetSoilLevel version 1
+# org.alljoyn.SmartSpaces.Operation.SpinSpeedLevel version 1

 ## Theory of Operation

-This interface provides the capability to set a target level of soil in Clothes Washers or Clothes Washer-Dryers.
+This interface provides the capability to set the level of spin speed in Clothes Washers or Clothes Washer-Dryers.
-The values are usually associated to descriptive labels which are out of the scope of this interface.
+The values are usually associated to descriptive labels or physical quantities (usually expressed in RPM).

 ## Specification